 - Participation in clinical research trials

-Through clinical intervention and weekly evaluations, the program connects cardiologist and surgeons who participate in unique patient care.
+Through clinical intervention, the program connects cardiologist and surgeons who participate in unique patient care.
 Patients benefit from both specialties determining whether they are appropriate candidates for surgery or minimally invasive interventions, such as the TAVR or TMVR procedure.

 For more information or to make a referral to the Valve Clinic, call (515) 633-3502.